Darius Shu: Career

-In 2020, Shu teams up with Shiva Raichandani on their new LGBTQ+ British-Asian drama-musical film Queer Parivaar based on an interfaith queer wedding.
+In 2020, Shu teamed up with Shiva Raichandani on their new LGBTQ+ British-Asian drama-musical film Queer Parivaar based on an interfaith queer wedding.
 Later that year, Shu shot a fashion film with British actress Lily James, Kaya Scodelario and Gemma Chan for The Laterals.
-He also shot a fashion video with English rapper Big Zuu for Penalty Magazine in October.
+He also shot a fashion video with English rapper Big Zuu for Penalty magazine in October.

 Shu co-directed and produced his next film, I AM Norman, alongside Arron Blake currently slated for a 2021 release.

-In March 2021, Shu directed and shot a music video for Billy Cullum's new single Kiss Away which features Omari Douglas, from the hit Channel 4 and HBO Max television series It's a Sin.
-The music video premiered on Gay Times on 16 March 2021 and it was praised as "...gorgeous" and with positive response on how "...the video captures the excitement and nervousness of the early stages of love between two men."
-Shu also directed and shot the music video of RuPaul's Drag Race UK winner The Vivienne latest single Bitch on Heels, written by Diane Warren.
-The music video premiered on Gay Times on 1 April 2021 and was describe as "...one of the fiercest clips of the year" and Vents Magazine praising it as 'stunning'.
+In March 2021, Shu directed and shot a music video for Billy Cullum's new single "Kiss Away", which featured Omari Douglas.
+The music video premiered on Gay Times on 16 March 2021, and it was praised as "...gorgeous" and with positive response on how "...the video captures the excitement and nervousness of the early stages of love between two men."
+Shu also directed and shot the music video of RuPaul's Drag Race UK winner The Vivienne's latest single "Bitch on Heels", written by Diane Warren.
+The music video also premiered on Gay Times on 1 April 2021, and was describe as "...one of the fiercest clips of the year".

-Shu will be the director of photography for Shiva Raichandani's Netflix directorial debut for their documentary film Peach Paradise slated for a premiere in 2022 featuring drag artist ShayShay and their pan-Asian collective The Bitten Peach.
-Shu directed and shot the live performance video of Sometimes I Cry for drag artist Jason Kwan and was featured in their Channel 4 short documentary 'True Stories'.
+Shu filmed Shiva Raichandani's Netflix directorial debut documentary film Peach Paradise, which premiered in 2022, featuring drag artist ShayShay and their pan-Asian collective The Bitten Peach.
+The documentary was nominated for Best International at Iris Prize 2023.
 On 6 August 2021, Tia Kofi released the music video for her third single, Loving Me Like That, directed and shot by Shu.
-He recently shot with French actress Léa Seydoux for L'Officiel USA in conjunction with the promotion of the latest James Bond franchise No Time to Die and Wes Anderson's new film The French Dispatch.
+He recently shot with French actress Léa Seydoux for L'Officiel in conjunction with the promotion of the latest James Bond film No Time to Die and Wes Anderson's The French Dispatch.